South African Dutton road-rail tractors: Development

 In an attempt to assist in solving the branch line problem, Major Frank Dutton, SAR Signal Engineer and the Motor Transport Superintendent, developed and took out several patents on a loco-tractor system.
 The aim was to replace or eliminate the steam locomotive on non-profitable branch lines since he considered the locomotive to be the main deciding factor on the questions of grades, curves and weight of rails, which governed the cost of construction.

-Dutton argued that a rubber tyre in contact with a hard road would be better at transferring tractive power than a steel wheel on steel rail.
+Dutton argued that a rubber tyre in contact with a hard road would be better at transferring tractive power than a steel wheel on a steel rail.
 He claimed that the tractive effort to be obtained by using rubber-tyred driving wheels running on roads was 1330 lb per long ton of adhesive weight, compared to the 334 lb per long ton which could be obtained by using steel wheels running on rails.
-His proposed system would use railway trucks on rails, hauled by a rail-and-road-borne tractor which would be guided by a four-wheeled bogie on the rails, but with driving wheels fitted with solid rubber tyres which would run on well-prepared strips of road on each side of the rail track.
+His proposed system would use railway trucks on rails, hauled by a rail-and-road-borne tractor which would be guided by a four-wheeled bogie on the rails, but with driving wheels fitted with solid rubber tyres which would run on well-prepared strips of the road on each side of the rail tracks.